joshmarinacci/node-pureimage/README.md

 });
 ```

-Read a jpeg, resize it, then save it out
+Read a jpeg, resize it, then save it out using selected JPEG quality

 ```js
 PImage.decodeJPEGFromStream(fs.createReadStream("tests/images/bird.jpg")).then((img) => {